 In short, while there is a strong circumstantial case that can be made that Mrs. Favor was in on it, it is equally possible to make the case that she is innocent, at least in the sense that she did not betray her husband.

-While we are figuring about what will happen after the movie has ended, allow me to suggest a subsequent scene: Three days later, a man shows up in town, asking to see the boardinghouse he just bought.
+While we are figuring about what will happen after the movie has ended, allow me to suggest a subsequent scene: Three days later, the man that bought the boardinghouse shows up in Sweetmary.
 “Where is the woman who runs the place,” he asks.
 “Did she quit?”

 After all, there is nothing surprising about the fact that someone might inherit a business, but immediately sell it because he didn’t want to bother with it.
-But you have to assume that the person who bought the business wanted to keep it as an income-producing asset.
-Therefore, it makes no sense that Jessie would assume that she no longer had a job running the boardinghouse until she had a chance to talk to the man who just bought it.
+But you have to figure that the person who bought the business wanted to keep it as an income-producing asset.
+Therefore, it makes no sense that Jessie would assume that she no longer had a job running the boardinghouse until she had a chance to talk to the man who bought the place.